RECTOR OF MANUKA (Parish Priest)

-The Reverend Kay Pendlebury.
-BEc (hons) MEc Dip Asian Stud (Sanskrit) Grad Dip Th Adv Dip of Christian Ministry and Theology BTh (cand)
+BEc (Hons) MEc Dip Asian Stud (Sanskrit) Grad Dip Th Adv Dip of Christian Ministry and Theology BTh (cand)

 Kay grew up a cradle Christian in Bunbury, Western Australia, where I attended Sunday school in a little church up the road—St David’s—and later services at the new St Boniface Cathedral.

 Kay moved to Canberra in the 1980s and began worshiping at St Luke’s in Deakin.
 She joined the bell ringing band at St Clement’s in Yass, and also at St Saviour’s in Goulburn and in 2003 I started ringing and worshiping at St Paul’s.
 Kay joined the EfM group, and began to serve in the sanctuary.
 She was ordained deacon in February 2018.